-Securities registered or to be registered pursuant to Section 12(b) of the Act:

-Title of Each Class Name of Exchange on Which Registered American depositary shares, each representing one common share New York Stock Exchange Common shares, par value US\$0.01 per share New York Stock Exchange Effective August 18 2011 the ratio of ADSs to our common shares y vas changed from one ADS representing four common

-Effective August 18, 2011, the ratio of ADSs to our common shares was changed from one ADS representing four common shares to one ADS representing one common share.
+Securities registered or to be registered pursuant to Section 12(b) of the Act: Title of Each Class Name of Exchange on Which Registered American depositary shares, each representing one common share New York Stock Exchange Common shares, par value US\$0.01 per share New York Stock Exchange Effective August 18, 2011, the ratio of ADSs to our common shares was changed from one ADS representing four common shares to one ADS representing one common share.
 Not for trading, but only in connection with the listing on New York Stock Exchange of the American depositary shares.

-Securities registered or to be registered pursuant to Section 12(g) of the Act:

-None (Title of Class)

-Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act:

-None (Title of Class)

-Indicate the number of outstanding shares of each of the Issuer's classes of capital or common stock as of the close of the period covered by the annual report.
+Securities registered or to be registered pursuant to Section 12(g) of the Act: None (Title of Class) Securities for which there is a reporting obligation pursuant to Section 15(d) of the Act: None (Title of Class) Indicate the number of outstanding shares of each of the Issuer's classes of capital or common stock as of the close of the period covered by the annual report.
 158,379,387 common shares, par value US\$0.01 per share, as of May 31, 2012.
 Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \boxtimes No \square

-If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
-Yes \Box No \boxtimes

-Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \square No \square

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
+Yes 🗵 No 🗆 If this report is an annual or transition report, indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or 15(d) of the Securities Exchange Act of 1934.
+Yes □ No ⊠ Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, or a non-accelerated filer.
 See definition of "accelerated filer and large accelerated filer" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer 🖾 Accelerated filer 🗆 Non-accelerated filer 🗆

-Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing:

-U.S. GAAP 🗵 International Financial Reporting Standards as issued Other \Box by the International Accounting Standards Board \Box

-If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
-Item 17 \Box Item 18 \Box

-If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes \Box No \boxtimes

-(APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS)

-Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
+(Check one): Large accelerated filer ⊠ Accelerated filer \square Non-accelerated filer \square Indicate by check mark which basis of accounting the registrant has used to prepare the financial statements included in this filing: U.S. GAAP ⊠ International Financial Reporting Standards as issued Other by the International Accounting Standards Board \square If "Other" has been checked in response to the previous question, indicate by check mark which financial statement item the registrant has elected to follow.
+Item 17 \square Item 18 \square If this is an annual report, indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵 (APPLICABLE ONLY TO ISSUERS INVOLVED IN BANKRUPTCY PROCEEDINGS DURING THE PAST FIVE YEARS) Indicate by check mark whether the registrant has filed all documents and reports required to be filed by Sections 12, 13 or 15(d) of the Securities Exchange Act of 1934 subsequent to the distribution of securities under a plan confirmed by a court.
 Yes \Box No \Box

+ITEM 19.

+EXHIBITS